epfl-ada/ada-2021-project-palomamo/README.md

  ## Proposed timeline

  - by November 20th : extract information about distribution of genders for all years, and for each newspaper.
- - by November 30th : find the right machine learning algorithm and fit it to our model, extract the different categories of our quotes.
+ - by November 30th : test different machine learning algorithm to find the best one and fit it to our model, extract the different categories of our quotes.
  - by December 6th : extract information about gender distribution depending on the subject.
  - by December 12th : compare the information we got until here with another country (India?).
  - by December 17th (Milestone 3) : Fix remaining errors, clean up our analysis and present our findings.